 One day from Election Day and all eyes are on the swing states, and one in particular:Pennsylvania.

 There are few plausible paths to re-election for Donald Trump that don’t include the Keystone State, which is why he and his allies have filed lawsuits trying to prevent votes mailed before Election Day from being counted as they are expected to favor Democratic challenger Joe Biden.

 It is why Trump has attempted to push the narrative that a winner must be declared on Election Night — which of course has never been true — as he is expected to do better with in-person voting after demonizing mail-in voting for months.
 And why Biden and his running mate, Kamala Harris, will barnstorm the state on Monday.

-Odds remained stable there over the weekend with Biden remaining a -200 favorite.
+Odds from the top betting sites remained stable there over the weekend with Biden remaining a -200 favorite.

 The Battle for Pennsylvania: the Biden campaign announces @JoeBiden will deliver remarks in Philly Sunday—the city where he launched his campaign—and continue his efforts to win the key battleground with the full Democratic ticket & their spouses barnstorming the state on Monday pic.twitter.com/xRkwDSeyDv— Marianna Sotomayor (@MariannaNBCNews) October 30, 2020

 Trump was able to win in 2016 by carrying Michigan, Wisconsin and Pennsylvania by a combined 77,000 votes.
 Swing-state odds in Michigan and Wisconsin don’t look good for Trump this election, as they shifted again over the weekend toward Biden.
 He is now a -400 favorite in Michigan and Wisconsin (up from -305 and -335, respectively).
 Those odds match Boden’s odds in Minnesota and are better than Trump’s odds in Texas.